googleforgames/agones/site/content/en/docs/Advanced/allocator-service.md

 {"gameServerName":"game-server-name","ports":[{"name":"default","port":7463}],"address":"1.2.3.4","nodeName":"node-name"}
 ```

+### API Reference
+You can communicate with the Agones controller via the kubernetes API and the agones CRD's.
+This way, you don't have the feature set offered by a multi cluster setups.
+The calculation which cluster to use for a new game server is done by the AllocationService considering the {{< ghlink href="pkg/apis/multicluster/v1/gameserverallocationpolicy.go" >}}GameServerAllocationPolicy{{< /ghlink >}} resource.
+For this reason you can talk directly to the AllocationService via gRPC or REST via mTLS.
+The AllocationService API is located as a gRPC service {{< ghlink href="proto/allocation/allocation.proto" >}}here{{< /ghlink >}}.
+Additionally, the RESTAPI is available as a {{< ghlink href="pkg/allocation/go/allocation.swagger.json" >}}Swagger API{{< /ghlink >}}.

 ### Sending Data to the Game Server

 The service accepts a `metadata` field, which can be used to apply `labels` and `annotations` to the allocated `GameServer`.
 The old `metaPatch` fields is now deprecated, but can still be used for compatibility.
 If both `metadata` and `metaPatch` fields are set, `metaPatch` is ignored.